MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/user-assistance.md

 :::image type="content" source="media/ua_tooltip_client.png" alt-text="A tooltip for an action without Learn More link.":::

-However, users can always use the Ctrl+F1 keyboard shortcut to access the *learn more* content that is configured for their current place in the user interface.
+With or without going through a tooltip, users can always use the Ctrl+F1 keyboard shortcut to access the *learn more* content that is configured for where they current are in the user interface.

 ### Guidelines for tooltip text